kr4g/Klotho/README.md

 ## Working with `AlloLib` and `AlloPy`: Audiovisual Synthesis and Metacomposition Tutorial Series

 The `AlloLib Playground` is an application development space for working with the classes and functions of `AlloLib` and `Gamma` C++ libraries.
-The Playground sits "close to the metal" and allows users to work directly at the sample-level of audio synthesis and at the framerate of graphics rendering.
+Along with `AlloLib` and `Gamma`, the Playground sits "close to the metal" in C++ and allows users to work directly at the sample-level of audio synthesis and at the framerate of graphics rendering.

 `AlloPy`, implemented in Python, exists "above the metal" and serves as an abstract toolkit for working with low-level distributed systems such as `AlloLib`.